 In some countries you won’t even pay that.
 I’ve heard stories from friends where they went to a doctor in Europe or New Zealand and when they asked how much to pay, the doctor got flustered.
 There was not even a system in place to accept funds or a list of what to charge–it’s covered by the government via taxes.
 In Argentina, even if you’re just there on a tourist visa, there’s no charge for doctor visits, just for (subsidized) medicine.
 A private hospital stay there will cost you 1/10 of a stay in the USA.
 (Plus you’ll be able to understand the bill.)
 In Ecuador you’ll pay a little, but the doctor gives you his cell phone number and will make house calls.

 In most of the world, health care is seen as a basic right, something you should naturally get in exchange for being a citizen—or in some cases just a person on that country’s soil.
 It would be illogical to tie health care to your employment status or the quality of the company you’re working for.
 Being self-employed or running a small business shouldn’t be penalized, but encouraged.
 So everyone is covered equally.
 If you want to go have liposuction or teeth whitening you’re going to pay, but it won’t drain your savings to have a baby.
+This is true across almost all of the cheapest places to live around the world.

 Want to learn more?
 Sign up for the cheap living abroad newsletter or just pick up a copy of A Better Life for Half the Price.
 If you want to get some personal consultation in the mix, there’s an all-in plan that includes two one-on-one calls.